Naviden/AI-and-Big-Data-Course/02_Data.md

 - **Big Data**

 ### Objectives:
-By the end of this segment, students will be able to:
-1. Understand the critical role of data in Artificial Intelligence (AI).
+1. Understand the critical role of data in AI.
 2. Identify and categorize different types of data used in AI, including structured, unstructured, and specific forms like record data, graph-based data, and ordered data.
 3. Recognize the importance of data quality and its impact on AI models.
 4. Gain an introductory understanding of Big Data and its applications in AI.